EDUCBA Logo

 Examples to Print Gridlines in Excel

-To access the Gridlines option, go to the Page Layout menu and check the Print box under sheet options as shown in the below screenshot.
+To access the Gridlines option, go to the Page Layout menu and check the Print box under the sheet options, as shown in the below screenshot.

 Page Layout example 1-1

-Here we have a sample data of some part numbers which were sold in a month in the different region.
-As we can see in the below screenshot, we have not created any border or table.
+Here we have sample data of some part numbers sold in a month in the different regions.
+The screenshot below shows that we have not created any borders or tables.
 And the data is completely a plan.

 Print Gridlines in Excel example 1-2

-Now, for printing gridlines, follow the same path which is given above.
+Now, for printing gridlines, follow the same path given above.

-Go Page Layout menu and check the box of print under sheet option for gridlines.
-Once gridlines box in check with the tick.
+Go Page Layout menu and check the box of print under the sheet option for gridlines.
+Once the gridlines box is in, check with the tick.
 Then go to the File menu and click on Print.
-We will see the current sheet will be covered with the gridlines as shown in the below screenshot.
+The gridlines will cover the current sheet, as shown in the screenshot below.

 Print Gridlines in Excel example 1-3

-Instead of putting gridlines for each table, we can have Print Gridlines enables, which automatically gridlines in all sheets, which are ready to get printed.
-We can also check with short cut keys of Ctrl + P, which will directly take the use to the print option, which is given under the File menu.
-For improvising further in Print Gridlines, go to File menu > Print > Page Setup, as shown in the below screenshot.
+Instead of putting gridlines for each table, we can enable Print Gridlines, which automatically gridlines in all sheets ready to get printed.
+We can also check with the shortcut keys of Ctrl + P, which will directly take the user to the print option given under the File menu.
+To improvise further in Print Gridlines, go to File menu > Print > Page Setup, as shown in the below screenshot.

 Print Gridlines in Excel example 1-4

-Once we click on it, it will take us to advance the page setup option, from where we can add or make changes in the existing page setup, as shown below.
+Once we click on it, it will take us to advance the page setup option, from where we can add or make changes to the existing page setup, as shown below.

 Page setup window has four more options: Page, Margins, Header/Footer, and Sheet.